unrealwork/axibase-collector/jobs/docker/volume-size.md

 Monitoring disk space usage with a breakdown by individual container ensures continuous service availability by preventing space leakages in containers with data (persistent) volumes.

-While the Docker [command line](https://docs.docker.com/engine/reference/commandline/ps/) provides a way to obtain container sizes using the `--size` flag, the command may take several minutes to complete while significantly overloading the hosts disk subsystem and slowing down API requests in the Docker engine.
-Besides, parsing the output of a `docker ps --size` command requires handling size units (kb, mb, gb) and doesn't expose space usage by volume.
+While the Docker [command line](https://docs.docker.com/engine/reference/commandline/ps/) provides a way to obtain container sizes using the `--size` flag, the command may take several minutes to complete while significantly overloading the host's disk subsystem and slowing down Docker Engine API response times.
+Besides, the output of the docker CLI doesn't expose space usage by volume and requires parsing size units (kb, mb, gb).

   ```sh
   axibase@NURSWGHBS001:~$ docker ps -s --format "{{.ID}}\t{{.Names}}\t{{.Size}}"